wp-plugins/aam-animate-scroll/readme.txt

 This plugin will add a scroll to top button with different Animation and speed.

 == Description ==
-- AAM Animate Scroll Wordpress is a Scroll Plugin for Wordpress.
+- VainCode Animate Scroll To Top is a Scroll Plugin for Wordpress.
 This Plugin will be enable to user back to top of website with a nice scroll animation.

 - You can Select Scroll Animation Style, Change Scroll Text, background color, Scroll position etc by using the option of this plugin.
 In this documentation, we'll cover enough areas of the option panel for you to control the plugin effectively